gatblau/neus/readme.md

 ## Getting Started

-See the [Getting Started](lib/docs/getting_started.md) guide for details of how to build the Neus tools.
+See the [Getting Started](lib/docs/getting_started.md) guide for details of how to build and use the CI Tools environment.